ggeis/innovation/functional-programming/README.md

 *Pure functions glued into pure functions using basic calls*

 We should favor purity whenever is possible, but a lot of what we do (I/O, exception control, time) entail side-effects.
 What we are meaning by side-effects is *effectful computations*, which gloom our codebases because handling them often involves to detour from abstract golden paths.
-Real-world implementations certanly carry integration, external agency, time handling, latencies, delays, failure... and  lot of defects come from a unappropiate engineering of those material operations
+Real-world implementations certanly carry integration, external agency, time handling, latencies, delays, failure... and  lot of defects come from a unappropiate engineering of those material operations.